gruner/tetris_js/README.md

 [Demo](http://htmlpreview.github.io/?https://github.com/gruner/tetris_js/blob/master/release/tetris.html)

 It is written in TypeScript and rendered using the HTML Canvas element.
-I wanted to create this from scratch as a learning exercise, and have intentionally avoided looking at any other clones.
-As such, it probably contains many naive and poorly implemented features of [official Tetris gameplay](http://tetris.wikia.com/wiki/Category:Interface).
+I wanted to create this from scratch as a learning exercise.
+I've avoided looking at any other clones, so it probably contains many naive and poorly implemented features of [official Tetris gameplay](http://tetris.wikia.com/wiki/Category:Interface).